yy6linda/synthetic-ehr-benchmarking/README.md

 |VUMC training | 1434 | 2596 |
 |VUMC test | 615 | 2596 |
 |VUMC population | 63303 | 2596

+All the names for binary medical features in the datasets shown in the headlines files have been converted to pseudonyms.
+Besides binary medical features, the UW datasets have features including race and gender.
+The race feature has been one-hot coded into six binary features.
+The gender is a binary feature.
+Besides binary medical features, the VUMC datasets have features including race, age, gender, and 7 continuous medical features.
+The race feature has been one-hot coded into five binary features.
+The gender is a binary feature.
+The age is a continuous feature.